JorgeCJ/JorgeCJ/README.md

   </a>
 </div>

 `Returning to introduce myself, my name is Jorge and I'm a website developer.
 I have front end and back end knowledge, but I'm much better at the front end.
-I am currently looking for a job and it will be a pleasure to show you a little bit of my journey💗.
+I am currently working towards becoming a senior and it will be a pleasure to show you a little bit of my journey💗.
 Give a look at these projects:`

 ## BITMONEY
 `BitMoney is a web application for controlling personal finances.
 The project uses Firebase for authentication and data storage.`